-Several countries have already secured investment deals in Syria in an attempt at first-mover advantage, or to occupy key economic and political sectors before others which India, Brazil, and China already have.
+Currently, several countries secured investment deals in Syria in an attempt at first-mover advantage, or to occupy key economic and political sectors before others; which includes India, Brazil, and China.
 The Syrian regime uses this motivation to its advantage in soliciting countries to rebuild its industries.

 In May 2014, the Syrian regime petitioned and secured investments in healthcare from India for one million dollars to obtain new equipment and rebuild hospitals.
 India has a history of securing trade agreements in Syria.
-In 2003, India signed an agreement for grant assistance of one million dollars and a line of credit up to twenty-five million dollars to the regime.
-The line of credit was extended in 2008 but later suspended due to the conflict.
+Previously in 2003, India signed an agreement for grant assistance of one million dollars and a line of credit up to twenty-five million dollars to the regime.
+The line of credit was extended in 2008, but later suspended due to the conflict.

 The regime continues to seek investment deals with India and other countries as a balance to Gulf states economic leverage in supporting the opposition.
-In April 2017, the regime discussed with China continued investment in oil fields, telecom infrastructure, raw materials, pharmaceuticals, renewable energy, and infrastructure.
-China and India are both longtime political and economic trade partners and unlikely to cut off financial investments before recouping losses due to the conflict.
+In April 2017, the regime discussed with China continued investment in oil fields, telecom infrastructure, raw materials, pharmaceuticals, renewable energy, and other types of infrastructure.
+China and India are both longtime political and economic trade partners with the Syrian regime, and are unlikely to cut off financial investments before recouping losses due to the conflict.

 If Syria remains unstable, countries with decades of previous investment are likely to incur further financial losses on decades old deals and lose a trade partner.
-Hence, reinvesting is crucial to recouping losses.
+Hence, reinvesting to stabilize the country is crucial to recouping losses.
 India and Japan both established political and economic relationships with Syria back in the 1970s.
-China and India are both dependent on Syria for oil and gas imports for their growing economies and is to their advantage to reestablish that trade.
-In 2009, India won a 320-million-dollar contract for the Tishrin water plant east of Aleppo city on the Euphrates river.
+China and India are also both dependent on Syria for oil and gas imports for their growing economies and it is to their advantage to reestablish that trade.
+In 2009, India won a $320 million dollar contract for the Tishrin water plant; east of Aleppo city on the Euphrates river.

-Japan took a different approach in investment and focused on development assistance programs in Syria such as energy, infrastructure, agricultural, and health security.
-Due to the conflict in 2011, Japan suspended its grant programs but resumed aid assistance in Syria with the UNDP by rebuilding infrastructure in 2013 and 2016 and aid projects are still ongoing.
+Japan took a different approach in investment and focused on development assistance programs in Syria for energy, infrastructure, agricultural, and health security.
+Due to the conflict in 2011, Japan suspended its grant programs, but resumed aid assistance in Syria with the UNDP by rebuilding infrastructure in 2013 and 2016 with current ongoing aid projects.

 China is also re-investing as its Chinese National Petroleum Corporation continues to hold shares in two of Syria’s largest oil producers ––The Syrian Petroleum Company and al-Furat Petroleum Company––while Sinochem, a Chinese conglomerate, also holds substantial shares in various Syrian oil fields.
 China was the largest source of imports of weapons systems and chemical weapons programs to Syria in 2010.

 Yet the regime is constantly working to secure agreements as dynamic international politics affect potential trade policies.
 In 2016, Bashar and his cabinet lobbied for potential investments with Brazil in energy, renewable energy, reconstruction, agriculture, and transportation.
-However, these investment talks are likely to take a backseat with an ongoing impeachment trial against the Brazilian president.
-The current prime minister also signaled a policy shift pivoting back to traditional partners in Europe, the US, and Japan and away from Syria.
+However, these investment talks are likely to take a backseat with an ongoing impeachment trial set against the Brazilian president.
+The current prime minister signaled a policy shift pivoting back to traditional partners in Europe, the US, and Japan; away from the Syrian regime.

 To supplement the loss of potential investments, the regime is increasing current investment deals and partnerships.
-China pledged six billion in investments in December 2016 in addition to existing contracts of ten billion.
+China pledged six billion for investment projects in December 2016 in addition to existing contracts amounting to ten billion dollars.
 A year earlier, the Syrian foreign minister visited India in January 2016 and talks focused on economic cooperation and intelligence sharing to combat domestic terrorism.
-The aspect of intelligence sharing appeals to Indian interests to order to strengthen its position in the region as a security partner, in direct competition with China and Pakistan.
+The aspect of intelligence sharing appeals to Indian interests in order to strengthen its position in the region as a security partner, in direct competition with China and Pakistan.

-Russia also has similar concerns on domestic radicals due its ongoing problems with its Muslim minority population in the Northern Caucus.
+Russia also shares similar concerns on domestic radicalism due its ongoing problems with its own Muslim minority population in the Northern Caucus.
 Much like disenfranchised Chinese Muslims, Russian Muslims gravitated towards the current sectarian aspect of the Syrian conflict.
-The brutal repression of Muslims converts within Russia and Muslim born Russians is driving many to extremism and exacerbating domestic security problems.
-Estimates from 2015 indicate two thousand fighters that fight on behalf of the Islamic State or Jabhat Fateh al-Sham from Russia; with numbers likely increased.
-Like many conflicts before it, Syria has become a prime location for extremists to become militarized and organized before returning to their home countries, if they return at all.
+The brutal repression of Muslims converts within Russia and Muslim-born Russians is driving many to extremism and exacerbating domestic security problems.
+Estimates from 2015 indicate two thousand militants that fight on behalf of ISIS or Jabhat Fateh al-Sham from Russia; with numbers likely to increase.
+Like many conflicts before it, Syria is a prime location for extremists to become militarized and organized before returning to their home countries; if they return at all.

 Whether these large investments will manifest remains unclear as long as Syria remains unstable.
 However, the eagerness of these states to invest suggests that they will align their interests and bend to the Assad political structure as long as their own state agencies can operate there.
 Countries need to get a return on investment and some form of stability to operate, and the regime seems to be the quickest option.
 Investment states are unlikely to push for any political change as this might further destabilize the country in the immediate term.
-Many states see the benefits of short term stability by propping up the regime and returning economic well-being to the country, and are not considering the destabilizing effect of removing an unpopular dictator.
-Many already have established contacts and previous investments with the regime and are proponents of state sovereignty over international intervention, and unlikely to go against the regime in reestablishing control—even if they are against the regime’s brutal methods.
+Many states see the benefits of short term stability by propping up the regime and returning economic well-being to the country, in lieu of the destabilizing effect of the regime’s removal.
+Many countries already have established contacts and previous investments with the regime and are proponents of state sovereignty over international intervention, and unlikely to go against the regime in reestablishing control—even if they are against the regime’s brutal methods.
 Under this approach, political change and long term stability is likely to continue to take a backseat to investment priorities.